meleeisland/geocraft/README.md

 You'll need to ensure those are installed before using the software.
 To check you can use:

-perl -MArchive::ZIP -e 'print "OK\n";'
+perl -MArchive::Zip -e 'print "OK\n";'

 Which will say "OK" if it's installed, and otherwise will report an error.